Linux - Read, and Use System Documentation

 apropos director

 But those are a lot of entries which makes it hard to spot what we’re looking for.
 You see, apropos doesn’t just list commands.
-It also lists some other things we don’t need, currently.
+It also lists some other things we don’t currently need.
 We see stuff like (2).
 That signals that that entry is in section 2 of the man pages (system calls provided by the Linux kernel).
 That’s just too advanced for our purposes.
 Commands will be found in categories (sections) 1 and 8.
 We can tell apropos to only filter out results that lead to commands from these categories.
 We do this by using the -s option, followed by a list of the categories we need.

 apropos -s 1,8 director